southoz/dArkOS-G80CA/README.md

 Before flashing — **very important** to avoid bricking or failed installs:

 - **Do NOT** have the charger plugged in during the whole flashing & first-boot process
+- **Remove the Second SD Card** if installed and waiting until the end before re-inserting.
 - The ArkOS Wiki recommends **avoiding Balena Etcher** for this device (many users report failures)

 ## Step-by-Step Installation